 Its motto, “Know Thyself,” encourages students to pursue programs that excite them and help them hone their unique strengths.
 Committed to diversity, equity, and inclusion, Hamilton strives to foster an environment where students and faculty of all backgrounds can succeed.
 Read on for information on how to get into Hamilton College.

-Submitting SAT scores to Hamilton College is optional.
-While there are no requirements, the total SAT score range of admitted students is 1440 to 1520.
+To get into Hamilton College, you’ll need test scores in the 75th percentile, with an SAT score of 1520.
+While submitting SAT scores to Hamilton College is optional, the total SAT score range of admitted students is 1430 to 1510.
 It’s up to you whether you submit your SAT score to Hamilton College.

+If you prefer to take the ACT, you will also need a score in the 75th percentile as well, which is a 34.
+That said, the ACT score range of admitted students is 32 to 35.
 Like the SAT, you can choose whether to submit ACT scores to Hamilton College.
-That said, the ACT score range of admitted students is 33 to 34.
 If you’re applying to Hamilton College with high ACT scores, consider sharing them!

 Hamilton’s primary consideration for its applicants is academic accomplishment.
 It describes high school achievements as “the most important piece of your application to Hamilton.”
 You’ll submit your high school transcript through the application portal.

-In the application portal, you can self-report your standardized tests or forgo submitting them entirely.
-Applicants for whom English is a second language are required to submit the results of an English Language Proficiency test.
-There’s a section in the application portal to submit these scores.
+You can self-report your standardized tests in the application portal or forgo submitting them entirely.
+Applicants for whom English is a second language must submit the results of an English Language Proficiency test.
+There’s a section in the application portal where you can submit these scores.

-Although it regards grades highly, Hamilton recognizes that the numbers don’t share an applicant’s story.
+Although Hamilton regards grades highly, it recognizes that the numbers don’t tell an applicant’s story.
 The personal statement is your opportunity to share more of your story.

 The essay section is vital because it contextualizes the rest of your application.
 It’s an opportunity to stand out by grabbing the reader’s attention with a great hook, telling a story with descriptive language, and doing it all in your authentic voice.